Gnuxie/open-community-matrix-issues/README.md

 ### Priority

+Follow the questions in the order shown here.

+#### 3. Outrageous

-#### 3. Will a user consider leaving the platform because of this issue?
+Is it possible that an actor will consider leaving the platform because of this issue (or never join)?

+#### 2. Aggravating

-#### 2. Will this issue prevent the user from recommending Matrix?
+Is this issue likely to prevent the actor from recommending Matrix?

+#### 1. Nuisance

-#### 1. The issue is a nuisance but I can still happily recommend Matrix.
+The issue is a nuisance but it is likely that the actor can still happily recommend Matrix (in isolation of other problems).